github/developer.github.com/content/v3/repos/deployments.md

 ## Create a Deployment

-If your repository is taking advantage of [commit statuses](/v3/repos/statuses), the API will reject requests that do not have a successful [combined status.](/v3/repos/statuses/#get-the-combined-status-for-a-specific-ref) (Your repository is not required to use commit statuses.
-If no commit statuses are present, the deployment will always be created.)

-The `force` parameter can be used when you really just need a deployment to go out.
-In these cases, all checks are bypassed, and the deployment is created for the ref.

 The `auto_merge` parameter is used to ensure that the requested ref is not behind the repository's default branch.
 If the ref *is* behind the default branch for the repository, we will attempt to merge it for you.
 If the merge succeeds, the API will return a successful merge commit.
 If merge conflicts prevent the merge from succeeding, the API will return a failure response.

+The `commit_status_check` parameter is used to verify that [commit statuses](/v3/repos/statuses) are in a "success" state before creating a deployment.
+If your repository is taking advantage of [combined statuses](/v3/repos/statuses/#get-the-combined-status-for-a-specific-ref) then all statuses with unique contexts will need to be in a "success" state.
+(Your repository is not required to use commit statuses.
+If no commit statuses are present, the deployment will always be created.)

+The `commit_status_contexts` parameter is used to specify a list of required contexts that are necessary for a successful deployment to be created.
+In some cases contexts are only informational and are not intentionally blockers for a deployment.

 The `payload` parameter is available for any extra information that a deployment system might need.
 It is a JSON text field that will be passed on